 Grade 12 Online Selection System

 Parents and students can access the Grade 12 online selection through this URL: apply.dherst.gov.pg.
-The data and information in the National Online Selection System (NOSS) builds from the Online School Leavers Forms.
+The data and information in the National Online Selection System (NOSS) were built from the Online School Leavers Forms.

 In brief, DHERST facilitates the grade 12 online selections around the data supplied to the department from